Elissa Philip Gentry

 B.S., Vanderbilt University, 2010

-Elissa Gentry is an assistant professor at the College of Law.
-Her research interests include health, risk and regulation, and law and economics.
+Elissa Philip Gentry is the Kevin Wood and Mary Jo Peed Professor at Florida State University College of Law.
+She also holds a courtesy appointment in the Department of Economics and is an Associate Member at the Toulouse School of Economics.
 She previously served as a postdoctoral research fellow at the Institute for Advanced Studies in Toulouse, France, and a judicial clerk for the Honorable Jane Roth of the U.S. Court of Appeals, Third Circuit, in Philadelphia.
-While earning her law degree and Ph.D. at Vanderbilt University, Gentry was senior articles editor for the Vanderbilt Law Review.
+She holds a J.D. and a Ph.D. in Law and Economics from Vanderbilt University.

 Select Recent and Forthcoming Publications